The Lord Will Not Reject Jacob and David

 God’s covenant faithfulness to His people endures despite exile, because His promises are grounded in His sovereign rule over creation.

-26 then I will also cast away the offspring of Jacob, and of David my servant, so that I will not take of his offspring to be rulers over the offspring of Abraham, Isaac, and Jacob: for I will cause their captivity to be reversed and will have mercy on them.”
+26 then I would also reject the descendants of Jacob and of My servant David, so as not to take from his descendants rulers over the descendants of Abraham, Isaac, and Jacob.
+For I will restore them from captivity and will have compassion on them.”

 God’s covenant faithfulness to His people endures despite exile, because His promises are grounded in His sovereign rule over creation.